marianaWest/mupalavraGame/README.md

 # What I have learned

-While I was building My Cellar I have learned the fundamentals of MVC architecture, and how to create a database on MongoDB.
+While I was building Mupalavra I have learned the fundamentals of MVC architecture, and how to transfer data sent from the backend into a plain JavaScript file.
+I also learned about .normalize('NFD') and how to get random information from MongoDB.

 # Source

-This project began as a todo-app created as part of the 100DDevs course curriculum (by MayanWolfe), but I have implemented numerous features and changes.
+This project began as a clone of the FreeCodeCamp Wordle tutorial (https://www.freecodecamp.org/news/build-a-wordle-clone-in-javascript/), but I have implemented numerous features and changes, not limited to the connection with the backend.
+For example, originally the Wordle game only accepts five-letter words, and Mupalavra accepts words of different lengths.

 # Refactoring

-I'm not pleased with the layout yet, I know it's not working on all screen sizes.
-The styling in general needs improving.
-I might use React or Tailwind in the future, but for now the most important thing is that it works.
+I'm not pleased with the layout yet, especially because the colors don't have the right contrast for reading.